 Ready to go on a walk down memory lane?
 We’re sharing the trends from the 2010s that will go down in interior design history.

 It was the color that rocked a generation—or, well, at least a decade.
-The perfect shade of salmon with the subtlest hints of bubblegum pink, this is the one “it” shade that you couldn't escape.
-Whether you filled your medicine cabinet with peachy keen products, experimented with an accent wall, or simply added some blush-tinged rooms to your mood board, there’s a good chance Millennial pink has popped up in your interior design game.
+The perfect shade of salmon with the subtlest hints of bubblegum pink, this was the one “it” shade that you couldn't escape.
+Whether you filled your medicine cabinet with peachy keen products, experimented with an accent wall, or simply added some blush-tinged rooms to your mood board, there’s a good chance Millennial pink popped up in your interior design game.

-“We saw the Mad Men obsession trickle into furniture designs in nearly every top retailer in some way,” says Alessandra Wood, interior design expert and Vice president of style at Modsy.
-“Culturally, we became more obsessed with this time period, welcoming Mrs. Maisel into our lives and The TWA Hotel reopening as an homage to the style.”
+But have you ever stopped and wondered why?
+According to one design pro, the key to this comeback might have been popular culture.
+“We saw the Mad Men obsession trickle into furniture designs in nearly every top retailer in some way,” says Alessandra Wood, interior design expert and Vice President of Style at Modsy.
+“Culturally, we became more obsessed with this time period, welcoming Mrs. Maisel into our lives and the TWA Hotel reopening as an homage to the style.”

-“Chip and Jo’s Fixer Upper Modern Farmhouse style defined this decade,” Wood says.”The style re-introduces us to cozy, warm spaces that are welcoming and inviting for friends and family.”
+Another pop culture phenomenon that shaped interior design?
+Fixer Upper.
+“Chip and Jo’s Fixer Upper Modern Farmhouse style defined" the 2010s, Wood says.”The style re-introduces us to cozy, warm spaces that are welcoming and inviting for friends and family.”

 If you covered your home in shiplap, distressed wood, and matte black accents, congratulations!
 You did the 2010s right.

 If the past decade taught us anything, it’s that it’s entirely possible to buy great home décor from the comfort of your couch.
 From the big boom of boxed mattresses to the influx of Internet-famous sheets, plates, and yes, even furniture, your dream house is just a click away.